SanderSpies/WorldState.js/README.md

 ---
 - Why no support for feature XYZ?

-  Feel free to report an issue if you are missing a feature.
+  Feel free to open an issue for the feature that you are missing.

+- Which browsers are supported?

+  IE8+, latest Chrome, Firefox, Safari, Opera.

 LICENSE
 ---